Brill-Noether reconstruction of index one prime Fano threefolds: Bridgeland stability conditions

 \subsection{Finding solutions for walls in tilt stability}

 In this subsection, we describe a way of finding (potential) walls in tilt stability with respect to objects in the derived category with a given truncated Chern character.
-This is similar to the method used in e.g. \cite{pertusi2020some} to find walls for certain objects.
-Let $M \in \Coh^{\beta}(X)$ be the object in question, and let its truncated Chern character be $\ch_{\leq 2}(M) = (m_0, m_1H, \frac{m_2}{d}H^2)$, where $d=\deg X$.
+This is similar to the method used, e.g., in \cite{PY20} to find walls for certain objects.